TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/05_lesson/project.md

 # Project 7: Pokemon

 In this project we will be creating a basic implementation of Pokemon, and then create a game for them to battle.
 This project will have three steps.
 The Pokemon Classes, the User classes, and the game loop.

 ## Overview

+#### 9 Pokemon
-You will create 9 Pokemon.
-Each Pokemon comes from 1 of 3 types: grass, fire, and water.
-The types of Pokemon will be represented by classes.
+Each Pokemon comes from 1 of 3 types:
+1. Grass
+2. fire
+3. water

+#### Classes
 You will be given a base Pokemon class which the grass, fire, and water classes will inherit from.

-All Pokemon of the same type have the same set of attacks, and each individual one has a specific hp (hit points), pp(power points), and name.
+#### Class: User
+* You will be given a bare-bones implementation of the base user class.

+#### Class: Computer
-After creating the list of Pokemon (details given below), you will create a user and computer class.
-You will be given a bare-bones implementation of the base user class.
-The computer class should inherit from the user class.
-The computer class will need to overwrite certain methods of the user class.
+* The computer class should inherit from the user class.
+* The computer class will need to overwrite certain methods of the user class.

-After implementing the user and computer classes you will need to write a game loop.
-Before the battle begins, the program should ask the user's name and what the user wants the computer's name to be.
-The program should also ask the user to pick 3 Pokemon for their hand, and randomly select the computer's Pokemon from the remaining Pokemon.
-Then the program should ask the user which Pokemon they would like to use in battle as their current Pokemon.
-The program should randomly select one for the Computer.
-After that the battle begins.
+#### Attacks
+All Pokemon of the same type have the same set of attacks, one of the following:
+1. hp (hit points),
+2. pp(power points), and
+3. name.

+#### Game Loop
+Before the battle begins, Ask the user:
+1. Name
+2. Computer Name

+#### Battle Pairing
+1. Ask the user to pick 3 Pokemon for their hand
+2. Randomly select the computer's Pokemon from the remaining Pokemon.
+3. Ask the user which Pokemon they would like to use in battle with currently
+4. Randomly select one for the Computer
+5. Battle begins.

+#### Each Turn
+The user will be given the option to
+1. `attack`
+2. `heal`
+3. `switch`.
-Each turn, the user will be given the option to `attack`, `heal`, or `switch`.
-If the computer is playing one of these will be randomly selected, but should more frequently be `attack`.
+4. Computer will be randomly selected, but should more frequently be `attack`.

+#### Attack
-`attack`: gives the user the options of the attacks the Pokemon has and asks the user to pick one.
+Gives the user the options
+1. attacks the Pokemon
+2. pick one to attack with

+#### Attack Name
 An attack has a name, and corresponds to a list of the power of the attack and the accuracy.

+#### An Attack should
-The attack should be a random number in the range between the `attack power(or the pp if that is lower than the attack power) - 20` and the `attack power (or the pp if that is lower than the attack power)`, the attack should also randomly fail according to the attack's accuracy.
-The attack should decrease the enemy's hp, and print out a useful description.
-On the computer's turn randomly select an attack to use in the battle.
+1. be a random number in the range between the `attack power(or the pp if that is lower than the attack power) - 20`
+2. the `attack power (or the pp if that is lower than the attack power)`
+3. randomly fail according to the attack's accuracy.
+4. decrease the enemy's hp, and print out a useful description.
+5. The computer randomly selects an attack to use in the battle.

+#### Heal
-`heal`: gives 20 HP back to the current Pokemon, but takes away the turn
+1. Gives 20 HP back to the current Pokemon,
+2. Takes away the turn

+#### Switch
-`switch`: Lists the stats (HP, AP, Name) of all Pokemon in the hand, and then switches the current Pokemon, but takes away the turn.
-On the computer's turn if this option is randomly selected, choose a random Pokemon to switch with.
+1. Lists the stats (HP, AP, Name) of all Pokemon in the hand, and then
+2. switches the current Pokemon, but
+3. takes away the turn.
+4. On the computer's turn if this option is randomly selected, choose a random Pokemon to switch with.

-If either the user's or the computer's current Pokemon is out of HP, they will be required to switch Pokemon.
-If there are no available Pokemon, that player has lost.
+5. If either the user's or the computer's current Pokemon is out of HP, they will be required to switch Pokemon.
+6. If there are no available Pokemon, that player has lost.

-Continue looping until one player has lost.
+#### Continue looping until one player has lost.

 ### Behaviour
 #### Game Play